-- 5) Watch the vacuum gauge: The vacuum level should not decrease by more than 4" Ha [-14 kPa] in 5 minutes. - 6) Lower the load after 5 minutes or whenever a lifter fails the test, and release the load as previously directed. - 7) Qualified service personnel must correct any fault in the vacuum system before returning the lifter to service.
+- 5) Watch the vacuum gauge: The vacuum level should not decrease by more than 4" Hg [increase by more than -14 kPa] in 5 minutes. - 6) Lower the load after 5 minutes or whenever a lifter fails the test, and release the load as previously directed. - Qualified service personnel must correct any fault in the vacuum system before returning the lifter to service.